Delaware is a small state but home to diverse wildlife, including wasps.

 These types of wasps in Delaware are predatory, feeding on various insects, including caterpillars and beetle larvae.

-They are typically black and yellow with long antennae and two pairs of wings.
-They have a long thin waist that connects their thorax and abdomen.
+They are typically black and yellow, with long antennae and two pairs of wings.
+Their long, thin waist connects their thorax and abdomen.

-These wasps play an important role in controlling insect populations by preying on their larvae.
+These wasps are important in controlling insect populations by preying on their larvae.
 They also act as pollinators, transferring pollen from plant to plant as they feed on nectar.

 15. Hyperparasitic Wasp

-The Hyperparasitic Wasp (Taeniogonalos gundlachii) is a unique species of wasp found in the state of Delaware.
+The Hyperparasitic Wasp (Taeniogonalos gundlachii) is a unique species of wasp in Delaware.

 They feed on other parasitic insects, such as caterpillars, and are one of the few species that attack already-infected hosts.